xmatters/xm-labs-step-msteam-channels/README.md

 # Create a MS Teams Channel in an existing Team for xMatters Flow Designer
 This is a collection of custom steps that use the new Microsoft Graph API.
 The ultimate aim is to create a new Channel in an existing Team in MS Teams.
 It's also possible you may find use for some of these steps to help do other things.

-We're going to be putting in X steps which each do things that help us create a channel.
+We're going to be putting in 3 steps which each do things that help us create a channel.
 These are:
 1. **Authenticate** - Use some predefined tokens to authenticate on the API and get an access token that lets us cary out other actions for a short time.
-1. **Get Team IDs** - Find an existing Team knowing the Group and Team name and bring back the Team and Group IDs.
+1. **Get Team Info** - Find an existing Team knowing the Group and Team name and bring back the Team ID and other info.
 1. **Create Channel** - Create a channel in an existing Team knowing the ID of the existing Team.

 The usual use here would be to have xMatters create a new channel dedicated to the resolution of a newly discovered issue, perhaps when xMatters is initiated automatically by some monitoring tool or perhaps when a Major Incident is newly declared.
 If you find other uses for this though please let us know!

+**FAQ**
-**FAQ**  Can we create a team dynamically?
-Yes it's been done but we don't do it here.
-If that's something you want to do please ask xMatters Support nicely :)
+1. *Can we create a team dynamically?*  Yes it's been done but we don't do it here.
+If that's something you want to do please ask xMatters Support nicely :o)
+1. *I don't want to do this straight into my prod Office 365, where can I test it?*  You can't test in a Free Teams, it is missing some important elements.
+You can create a Office 365 Trial and test it there though.
+See [Free versions of MS Teams and the Office 365 Trial Subscription](#free-versions-of-ms-teams-and-the-office-365-trial-subscription)

 This is repo makes part fo the [xMatters Labs Flow Steps](https://github.com/xmatters/xMatters-Labs-Flow-Steps) parent repo.